 7. When did Pacifica last have audited net assets at the balance sheet date?
 That was 30Sep2012, $495 924.
 It was wiped out by the FY2013 loss of $2 824 046.

-Finally, a worrying development has been instigated by the new bookkeepers, NETA, the National Educational Telecommunications Association.
-They’ve chosen, no doubt with the agreement of the PNB Chair, to make the balance sheet less transparent: current liabilities are no longer disclosed (FY2017 auditor’s report, p.
+Finally, a worrying development has been instigated by the new bookkeepers & accountants, NETA, the National Educational Telecommunications Association.
+They’ve chosen, no doubt with the agreement of ED Jackson, to make the balance sheet less transparent: current liabilities are no longer disclosed (FY2017 auditor’s report, p.
 4).
+[The policy was repeated in the FY2018 financial statements.]
 It means that Pacifica’s high degree of illiquidity is concealed from view.
 A silly manoeuvre, not least because anyone wanting that figure will simply be prudent, with every chance of over-estimating the illiquidity.
 D’oh!

-Not being prudent but crude, one can estimate the effects of both the DN! write-off & the ESRT/FJC debt adjustment, the latter giving a liquidity ‘bounce’ by stripping rent payable out of current liabilities, & dumping (temporarily) the FJC debt, due 2Apr2021, into non-current liabilities.
+Not being prudent but crude, & using the financial statements effectively not deemed fair by the auditors, one can estimate the effects of both the DN! write-off & the ESRT/FJC debt adjustment, the latter giving a liquidity ‘bounce’ by stripping rent payable out of current liabilities, & dumping (temporarily) the FJC debt, due 2Apr2021, into non-current liabilities.